Exploring Red Light Therapy For Horses - A Shocking Result That Merits Another Look

 Whether they are hooved family members or also an integral part of your workforce, we all know that horses can present a bewildering combination of toughness and fragility.
 This makes taking care of them even more challenging as unlike our canine or feline fur babies, they cannot live in a house with us under our protective eye.
 They need open spaces and love the company of other horses; so keeping them by our sides or in our houses is not an option.

 By nature, horses can be exposed to a level of extreme forces that take some appreciation of the physics involved to understand.
-Average barn horses easily reach speeds of between 25-35 MPH, whereas athletic horses such as show jumpers and of course racehorses can hit speeds of up to 45 plus miles an hour.
+Average barn horses easily reach speeds of between 25-35 MPH, whereas athletic horses such as show jumpers and racehorses can hit speeds of up to 45 plus miles an hour.
 Galloping at full speed is not an unusual activity for a healthy horse, from simply engaging in play with friends to a reaction from being spooked by a loud noise or strange object.

 Although horses are made of stronger stuff than humans, a fall can be devastating, and anything from a broken halter lead rope to an errant groundhog hole can lead to a mishap.
 Additionally, horses have a ranked social system – akin to a herd “pecking order” which can lead to squabbles or even vicious attacks.
 When horses fight, kicking and biting ensues which can cause bruises, gashes, broken bones and other serious injuries.
 As such, even the most pampered and best loved horse can be victim of unfortunate circumstances and discovering such an injury while bringing horses in from pasture is every horse owner’s worst fear.